chrisnoisel/lc87-toolchain-wine/README.md

 # lc87-toolchain-wine
-Basic tools to build on Sanyo/ON Semiconductor LC87 chips
+Basic tools to build for Sanyo/ON Semiconductor LC87 chips on Linux